AsG520/Trajectory-of-a-Ball-under-Gravitational-Acceleration-Simulation-Project/README.md

 ## Video Details for Simulation
 I plan to make a YouTube video that will showcase the history behind gravity, more deep explanation of how I programmed the project, and share general physics knowledge relating to the topic.
 This video will help give me a reflection on what I learned and for others who are interested in this particular subject and simulation :D.

-Video Link of Simulating the Trajectory of a Ball under Gravitational Acceleration in Java (YouTube) - [Coming Soon!].
+Video Link of Simulating the Trajectory of a Ball under Gravitational Acceleration in Java (YouTube) - [2026-09-05!].